Tragedy and time had an eerie relationship to one another.

 “I would not expect any less from slave-blooded rebels and bandits!”

-“With all due respect, Duke, these poor bandits defeated the mighty Imperial Navy over this very trench, so I would not take for granted your freedom and peace when navigating here.”
+“With all due respect, Duke, these poor bandits defeated the mighty Imperial Navy over this very trench, so I would not take for granted your freedom and peace when you are navigating here.”

 Both ships withdrew their laser transmitters.